 If you buy a home with a fixed, 30-year mortgage, you can lock in stable monthly payments.
 In contrast, renters face ever-escalating housing costs and receive no return on the money they spend.

-Here are eight reasons it makes sense to be a homeowner:
+Here are some reasons it makes sense to be a homeowner:

 1. Real estate appreciates

 While there are no absolute guarantees in real estate, homes typically increase in value over time, which generally makes homeownership a sound investment.